-- Using 6 silicone molds, carefully pour the mixture into each.
+- Prepare 6 silicone molds and carefully pour the mixture into each.

 - Allow the mixture to cool and harden for several hours or overnight, if necessary.

-- Once hard, be sure to store in a cool, dry place to prevent melting.
+- Once hard, be sure to store lotion bars in a cool, dry place to prevent melting.

 Beeswax on its own has a light, honey fragrance.
 So you might not need to add any fragrance to your recipes.